emacs-mirror/emacs/mps/manual/source/topic/root.rst

     The registered root description persists until it is destroyed by calling :c:func:`mps_root_destroy`.

+    This is the most general kind of root, but gives the MPS the least information to use for optimisation.
+Use a more specialized kind of root whenever possible.

 .. c:type:: mps_res_t (*mps_root_scan_t)(mps_ss_t ss, void *p, size_t s)